Occidental Refinery: Construction and redesign

 Occidental started construction of the refinery in 1972.
 It built about twenty oil and product storage tanks, a 137-metre high concrete chimney for the furnaces and a deep-water jetty.
+In addition, 10,000 tonnes of refinery plant, such as distillation columns, were brought to the site and positioned ready for assembly.
 Construction work stopped in 1975 when, having invested £55 million, economic studies demonstrated that the proposed refinery was unlikely to be profitable.
 This was a consequence of the Middle East oil crisis of 1973-4 when the price of oil increased from $2 to $11 per barrel between 1970 and January 1974, and the consequent slump in demand for petroleum products.
 The project went into abeyance and no further work was undertaken on the refinery site.

 Meanwhile, local residents formed the Refinery Resistance Group which campaigned to stop hazardous industrial developments.
 The local Member of Parliament Bernard Braine spoke in Parliament in 1974 about the dangers of the agglomeration of hazardous industry on Canvey.

 In May 1977, Occidental Refineries Ltd applied to adapt the refinery to produce high-octane fuels with a reduction in the production of heavy fuel oil.
 The modified process plant included a hydrogen fluoride alkylation unit.
 Castle Point District Council refused planning consent in November 1977 on the basis that the Health and Safety Executive (HSE) were undertaking an analysis of the overall industrial hazardous risks on Canvey.
 The HSE identified the hazardous inventory on the proposed refinery site to be the storage of more than 125,000 m3 of hydrocarbon liquids; 2,300 tonnes of liquefied petroleum gases (LPG); and 10-20 tonnes of hydrogen fluoride.
 In August 1978 Occidental announced it was not proceeding with this development, partly because of the increased costs associated with HSE's report; the project again went into abeyance.

 In 1980 the Occidental Petroleum Corporation revised its plans and proposed to build a 60,000 barrel (9,539m3)/day residue-upgrading refinery on the site.
 This aimed to 'satisfy the requirements of the planning and safety authorities as well as our own economic criteria'.
 But this proposal too was not developed, a consequence of the Iranian revolution when the oil price increased from $13 to $34 per barrel between 1979 and 1981.
 No further work was undertaken by Occidental on the Canvey site.

 Demolition and legacy

+In 1993, CMN Enterprises of China purchased the unused refinery process plant and had it shipped via Tilbury Docks to Ko Fung Oil Refinery in Hainan China.
 The unused tanks and the chimney on the Occidental site were demolished in 1996–7, only the concrete foundations of the tanks and the jetty remain.
 Despite the expenditure of £55 million (1975 prices) no oil or petroleum was ever stored or processed at the Occidental Canvey Refinery.
 Part of the refinery site is now Canvey Wick nature reserve designated a Site of Special Scientific Interest (SSSI) in 2005.